v.9-29-21

 WAIVER

-• Every participant must be 18 years of age to play and must sign game day waivers prior to participation.
+• Every participant must sign game day waivers prior to participation.
 If you register online, then you will have signed the waiver.
-If you do a paper registration, then it is the responsibility of the head coach/team captain to provide signed waivers from all players on the team to the event coordinator by game day.
+If you do a paper registration, then it is the responsibility of the head coach/team captain to provide these signed waivers to the event coordinator.

-CONDUCT- Special Olympics is committed to the highest ideals of sport and expects all athletes/participants to honor sport and Special Olympics.
+CONDUCT- Special Olympics is committed to the highest ideals of sport and expects all athletes to honor sport and Special Olympics.
 There will be absolutely zero tolerance for unsportsmanlike (UNS) conduct.

 Practice good sportsmanship.